pydio/pydio-doc-developer-guide/2_actions/6_identity-management/0_prune-tokens.md

-Delete expired and revoked token from internal registry
+[Internal] Delete expired and revoked token from internal registry